XKNX/xknx/docs/home_assistant.md

 ln -s ~/xknx/home-assistant-plugin/custom_components ~/.homeassistant/custom_components
 ```

-Run HASS as usual either via service or by directly typing in `hass`.
+Run HA as usual either via service or by directly typing in `hass`.

-Running HASS with local XKNX library
+Running HA with local XKNX library
 ------------------------------------

-Even when running HASS with the XKNX custom component, HASS will automatically install a `xknx` library version within `.homeassistant/deps/lib/python[python-version]/site-packages` via pip.
-This very often causes the problem, that the manually checked out `xknx` library is not in sync with the `xknx` library version HASS already contains and uses by default.
+Even when running HA with the XKNX custom component, HA will automatically install a `xknx` library version within `.homeassistant/deps/lib/python[python-version]/site-packages` via pip.
+This very often causes the problem, that the manually checked out `xknx` library is not in sync with the `xknx` library version HA already contains and uses by default.
 But getting both in sync is easy:

 Delete the automatically installed version: